hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide-asg1.html.md

 ### Component Interaction

-The ELB routes all traffic to the *PTFE* instance, which is managed by an Auto Scaling Group with maximum and minimum instance counts set to 1.
+The Load Balancer routes all traffic to the *PTFE* instance, which is managed by an Auto Scaling Group with maximum and minimum instance counts set to 1.

 The PTFE application is connected to the PostgreSQL database via the RDS